Asian Therapist child & teen in Pasadena Los Angeles California

 warm

 I offer a warm and gentle collaborative approach, grounded in the belief that healing is a journey best taken together.
 As a level II trained Restoration Therapist, I am shaped by attachment theory, family systems theory, and somatic therapy, which allows me to view your experiences through multiple lenses and tailor our work to your unique needs.
 I aim to craft a space where you can safely explore areas of difficulty and pain, unearth unconscious patterns of relating, and foster meaningful change.
 I seek to walk with you as you reconnect with the parts of yourself that may have been lost or buried over time.
-This often involves shedding the weight of harmful cultural and familial narratives that have become ingrained.
+In my work, I also use Brainspotting, a somatic-based therapy model, to help shed the weight of harmful cultural and familial narratives that have become ingrained.
 Together, we will rediscover truths about your identity, nurture a compassionate connection to your true self, and practically move toward greater growth and healing.
 Throughout this process, I will walk beside you, supporting you as you navigate this season and step into a more integrated life.

 THERAPIST-CLIENT FIT IS IMPORTANT TO THE THERAPY EXPERIENCE